 No, it’s not a joke.
 Actually, it’s your personal journey to the world of the invisibility.
 During this exhibition, you will have to find your way out without looking around.
-For an hour, the only senses you may rely on are scent, touch, and sounds.
-Invisible massages, team building activities, dinner and wine tasting are only some of the interesting activities you may take part in.
+For an hour, the only senses you may rely on are scent, touch, and hearing.
+Invisible messages, team building activities, dinner, and wine tasting are only some of the interesting activities you may take part in.

-Considered one of the top 10 nightlife attractions in the city, this place offers a unique experience of playing darts, foosball, and mini golf in the dark surrounding.
-For the families looking forward to something more adventurous, there’s an authentic escape game, known as Czech Trap.
+Considered one of the top 10 nightlife attractions in the city, this place offers a unique experience of playing darts, foosball, and mini-golf in the dark surrounding.
+For the families looking forward to something more adventurous, there’re many authentic escape games in Prague, as well.

 Even though it’s usually considered fun activity for adults, when you’re in Prague, bowling can become an interesting entertainment for kids as well and there are several locations in the city where they can enjoy bowling, such as Fantasy Kids Prague Bowling, and the bowling center in Nove Butovice Shopping Mall.

 Situated next to the Quadrio business center, right above the metro station Národní třída, the imposing eleven-meter tall statue of Franz Kafka’s face grabs the attention because of its mind-blowing 42 rotating tiers.
-This masterpiece of modern architecture decorates this area of the city from November 2014.
+This masterpiece of modern architecture has been decorating this area of the city since November 2014.

 There’s probably no more creative or more interesting way of having your kids pay attention to the art (especially when it comes to sculptures) than taking them to see the Peeing statues at Malá Strana.
 The statues represent two masculine bronze figures peeing into the pond that resembles the shape of the Czech Republic.
 Interesting, isn’t it?

-With a 50-meter long outdoor pool, a 103-meter long spiral chute, a paddling pool, a gorgeous grassy rooftop beach, and numerous other features, such as entertaining options for kids like trampoline, jumping castle, and children’s corner, Petynka swimming pool represents a real paradise for families looking for relaxation in the hot days.
+With a 50-meter long outdoor pool, a 103-meter long spiral chute, a paddling pool, a gorgeous grassy rooftop beach, and numerous other features, such as entertainment options for kids like trampoline, jumping castle, and children’s corner, Petynka swimming pool represents a real paradise for families looking for relaxation on a hot day.

 Once you’ve planned a perfect vacation and decided what the ideal things to do with your kids in Prague would be, one thing is sure – you should definitely capture those precious moments and turn them into the lifetime memories.
 So, if you’re wondering what would be the best way of creating valuable memorabilia from Prague, you may want to check out the services offered by Localgrapher, the team of highly professional, talented, and dedicated local photographers who will gladly capture your best moments from your family vacation in Prague, turning them into a perfect photo album.